CONSTITUTION OF THE SOCIALIST PARTY USA

 i.
 If the member is expelled by their local or state organization, the matter shall be automatically appealed to the National Committee.

-(a) The National Action Committee shall meet on call of the National Secretary, or by a majority of its members at such times as it may designate.
+(a) The National Executive Committee shall meet on call of the National Secretary, or by a majority of its members at such times as it may designate.

-(b) A quorum for any meeting shall consist of a majority of the National Action Committee, provided that at least one National Officer or National Committee member is present.
+(b) A quorum for any meeting shall consist of a majority of the National Executive Committee, provided that at least one National Officer or National Committee member is present.

-(c) All actions and decisions by the National Action Committee shall be subject to mail vote of the entire National Committee, upon the request of five National Committee members.
+(c) All actions and decisions by the National Executive Committee shall be subject to mail vote of the entire National Committee, upon the request of five National Committee members.

 ARTICLE XI: Referenda